 Oreo Cheesecake Bites

-These Oreo Cheesecake Bites are light in texture, yet ultra creamy.
-I bet you won’t be able to eat just one!
+Oreo Cheesecake Bites are an easy mini cheesecakes recipe that is light in texture, yet ultra creamy.
+You won’t be able to eat just one!

 It’s been so long…waaaaaayyyyy too long…since I’ve held a newborn.
 And right now I’m wishing I could just hop on a plane to NYC to visit my friend Joanne and her precious son.
-James was born just a little over a week ago, and he’s a handsome little fella (here are some pictures!), for sure.
+James was born just a little over a week ago, and he’s a handsome little fella for sure.
 I’m so happy to see this dream of Joanne’s and Pete’s come true.

 Today we’re celebrating Joanne and Pete and James with a virtual baby shower, and I can’t wait for you to dig in to this amazing spread!